frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/selling/articles/calculate-incentive-for-sales-team.md

 <!-- add-breadcrumbs -->
 # Calculate Incentive For Sales Team

+You can Calculate Incentives for sales team using custom scripts.

 Can be used in any Sales Transaction with **Sales Team** Table: